 For the Pastry Dough:

-After chilling, place the dough on a lightly floured surface.
+Place the chilled dough on a lightly floured surface.
 Roll it out into a large rectangle about ¼ inch thick.

-Fold the top third of the dough towards the center, folding it like a letter.
+Fold the top third of the dough toward the center.

-Fold the bottom third over the top third.
+Fold the bottom third over the top, like a letter.

-Rotate 90 degrees and repeat the rolling and folding process four times, turning the dough 90 degrees between each letter fold, to create layers.
+Rotate the dough 90 degrees and repeat the rolling and folding process four more times.

 You'll notice as the dough continues to get folded that it will become much smoother and break less as it gets folded.

-Wrap the dough in plastic wrap again and refrigerate for at least 1 hour before rolling it out.
-If chilled longer than an hour, let it sit at room temperature for 10–15 minutes before rolling.
+Wrap in plastic wrap and refrigerate for at least 1 hour.
+If chilled longer, let it sit at room temperature for 10 to 15 minutes before rolling.

 For the Filling: